 By Raquel Almazan

 La Paloma Prisoner is a multi-disciplinary play about the reclamation of identity by incarcerated women in the Colombian prison system.
 This new play centers on an incarcerated killer nicknamed “La Paloma” who transcendentally soars beyond physical and societal barriers to avenge the raped women of Bogota, leading the public to believe La Paloma may have magical avenger abilities.
 Based on the true story of a group of female inmates selected every year as beauty queen contestants at the Buen Pastor prison in Bogota, this new play interweaves the ritualistic journey of a “parade of prisoners” with Colombia’s social, political, and spiritual history.
 Claiming this newfound power, the women redefine beauty, their own humanity, and their identity as criminals.
 La Paloma Prisoner revolutionizes not only the women’s lives, but prison society and the world beyond its walls.
-This work is supported by our CRITICAL BREAKS Residency.
+Unlocking Female Incarceration panel discussion to follow performance.
+This work is supported by our CRITICAL BREAKS Residency. * Please note - The work contains adult language and subject matter that may not be suitable for young audiences.

 Please RSVP here: